- June 30, 2021 — a single AZ network link failure; users felt it despite Slack running in multiple AZs

 We were led to wonder why, in fact, this outage was visible to our users at all.
 Slack operates a global, multi-regional edge network, but most of our core computational infrastructure resides in multiple Availability Zones within a single region, us-east-1.

-The answer was gray failure (a failure mode where different components have different views of system availability — some servers see one AZ as fully available while servers in that AZ see the others as unavailable, creating an inconsistent state that is much harder to detect and respond to than a clean hard failure).
-When the network link became intermittent, Slack's systems within the impacted AZ believed they had full connectivity to everything inside that AZ.
-Systems outside the AZ saw it as unavailable.
+The answer was gray failure (a failure mode where different components have different views of system availability — some servers see one AZ as fully available while servers in that AZ see the others as unavailable, creating inconsistent state that is much harder to detect and respond to than a clean hard failure).
+When the network link became intermittent, systems within the impacted AZ believed they had full connectivity.
+Systems outside saw the AZ as unavailable.
 Even clients within the same AZ had inconsistent views depending on whether their specific network flow traversed the failed equipment.
-This partial, view-dependent failure was far harder to detect and respond to than a clean hard failure.
 No single alert could capture it.
 No automated remediation was precise enough to act on it.
-The answer, the team concluded, was not to solve automated remediation of gray failures — it was to make the computers' job easier by relying on human judgment.
+The answer, the team concluded, was not to solve automated remediation of gray failures — it was to build a fast human-triggered button.

 Problem